Ultimate Madisonville Real Estate Investing Guide for 2026

 Property Values

-Note holders need to see as much equity in the collateral as possible.
-If the investor has to foreclose on a mortgage loan with little equity, the sale may not even pay back the balance owed.
-As loan payments decrease the balance owed, and the market value of the property increases, the homeowner’s equity increases.
+Mortgage lenders like to see as much home equity in the collateral property as possible.
+If the lender has to foreclose on a mortgage loan with lacking equity, the foreclosure sale might not even pay back the amount owed.
+Appreciating property values help increase the equity in the home as the homeowner reduces the amount owed.

 Property Taxes